Improve the effectiveness of your website.

 There are going to be keywords that you don’t rank for.

-A keyword review of your own site will show you what you rank for and where, but a keyword review of a competitors site might help you to find keywords that you should be ranking for.
+A keyword review of your site will show you what you rank for and where, but a keyword review of a competitor’s site might help you to find keywords that you should be ranking for.

-Analyse what your competitors are doing, look at their rankings and work out where they have content that you don’t.
+Analyse your competitors’ activities, look at their rankings, and find out where they have content you don’t.

 Look at their pages that rank for these keywords and write new content for your site that’s better!